 Hello, I’m Jim Ross, another user experience guy.
-Over the last ten years my job title has morphed from Usability Analyst to User-Centered Designer to Human Factors Analyst to Design Researcher.
+Over the last ten years my job title has morphed from Usability Analyst to User-Centered Designer to Human Factors Analyst to Design Researcher to UX Architect.
 But regardless of the title, I’ve done the same things.
 Although lately I’ve been specializing in the research side of user experience and collaborating with designers.

 As part of that research, I do things like contextual inquiries, ethnographic observation, interviews, focus groups (occasionally), card sorting, tree testing, heuristic evaluation, usability testing, and other techniques.